nmarks99/VanGo/docs/src/control.md

 # Control
 VanGo's control architecture is comprised of a lower level speed control loop and a higher level trajectory tracking controller.
-From a user perspective, the lower level control loop can mostly be ignored, or at least treated as a black blox and not modified, while the higher level controller may leave more room for customization.
+From a user perspective, the lower level control loop can mostly be ignored, or at least treated as a black box and not modified, while the higher level controller may leave more room for customization.

 ## Low-Level Speed Controller